 Organization for Universal Safety and Prosperity (OUSP)

 We believe that in the world’s dominant economic models from the past and present, not enough attention has been paid to achieving the ideal outcome of economics - global prosperity at acceptable level of long-term risk.
-We believe that what outcomes we seek matters.
+We believe it matters what outcomes we seek.

 The purpose of OUSP therefore is to investigate what global prosperity could look like in reality, and how we could, in the spirit of protopianism, move toward achieving it one step at a time.
 In the short term, doing better over time would count as acceptable progress.